Redtech0inc/MCNet/openUILib-Documentation.md

 ## Functions

-this part of the doc talks about the functions inside of this pack and how you can add your won to the objects
+this part of the documentation talks about the functions inside of this library and how you can add your own to the objects

 ### Framework Based Functions